cuche2003/tictactoe/README.md

-# tictactoe
+# Tic-tac-toe
-A simple tic-tac-toe game.
+A simple tic-tac-toe to play locally with a friend or cpu.